nagasudhirpulla/taming_python/blog/skills/dataframe_rename_columns.md

 df.columns = newCols

 # assign new column names as a list of strings
-# the new columns list should be of same length as original column names
+# length of new column names list should match the length of original columns list
 newCols = ["revw", "brnd", "varty", "stl", "cntry", "strs", "tptn"] df.columns = newCols
 ```

 ### Video